amomchilov/amomchilov.github.io/_posts/2019-04-22-stop_writing_getters_and_setters_in_swift.md

 	}

 	// Updated getTemperatureF is no longer a simple getter, but instead a function that derives
-	//  its Fahrenheit value from the Celcius value that actually stored in an instance variable. public double getTemperatureF() {
+	//  its Fahrenheit value from the Celsius value that actually stored in an instance variable. public double getTemperatureF() {
 		return this.getTemperatureC() * 9.0/5.0 + 32.0;
 	}

 	// Updated getTemperatureF is no longer a simple setter, but instead a function
-	// that updates the celcius value stored in the instance variable by first converting from Fahrenheit public void setTemperatureF(double temperatureF) {
+	// that updates the celsius value stored in the instance variable by first converting from Fahrenheit public void setTemperatureF(double temperatureF) {
 		this.setTemperatureC((temperatureF - 32.0) * 5.0/9.0);
 	}